FL-Market: Trading Private Models in Federated Learning: Auction Mechanism: DM-RegretNet

-We turn to automated mechanism design due to its recent success.
-Concretly, we seek support from RegretNet \cite{dutting2019optimal}, the state-of-the-art automated mechanism design framework for multi-item auctions.
-Basically, a RegretNet-based model consists of two deep learning networks: an allocation network and a payment network.
-Both two networks take as input bidders' valuations on different items or different subsets of items, and output the allocation results of items and bidders' payments, respectively.
-Then, the model's truthfulness is approximately guaranteed by model training: the violation degree of truthfulness is quantified as a regret penalty in the objective function to be minimized.
+We seek support from RegretNet \cite{dutting2019optimal}, the state-of-the-art automated mechanism design framework for multi-item auctions.
+As depicted in Figure \ref{fig:regretnet}, RegretNet consists of two deep learning networks: an allocation network and a payment network.
+Both the networks take as input data owners' bid profile $\boldsymbol{b}'$ and the buyer's financial budget $B$ but output allocation probabilities $z_i\in (0,1), \forall i$ and payments $p_1,...,p_n$, respectively.
+Therefore, RegretNet is a randomized auction mechanism: the allocation result of each data owner's privacy loss is a binary random variable $\epsilon_i$ with $Pr[\epsilon_i=\bar{\epsilon}'_i]=z_i$ and $Pr[\epsilon_i=0]=1-z_i$.\footnote{The concrete privacy loss $\epsilon_i$ to be used to perturb the local gradient is a sample of the random variable.
+To reduce notational overload, we use $\epsilon_i$ to denote the random variable in Section \ref{sec:ac}.} Then, the truthfulness constraint is approximately guaranteed by model training: the violation degree of truthfulness is quantified as a regret penalty in the training objective function to be minimized.